openeuler-mirror/hikptool/README.en.md

 # hikptool

 #### Description
 hikptool is a userspace tool for Linux providing enhanced capabilities of inband information collection and problem location on Kunpeng chips.

+Note: Only the root user or a user with the root permission can use the hikptool.

 #### Software Architecture
 Software architecture description